gengstrand/clojure-news-feed/README.md

 I documented my research into how this micro-service performed when integrated with ElasticSearch and with Solr for keyword based search.

 http://glennengstrand.info/software/performance/elasticsearch/solr

-## server

-These components are expected to be run on the server(s).

-### feed

-A basic news feed web service written in Clojure.

-### feed2

-The same micro-service news feed only this time written in Scala.

-### feed3

-The same micro service news feed only this time written in DropWizard.

-### feed4

-The same micro service news feed only this time written in Node.js

 ### solr